Vanessa Hayes: Career

 In 2009, Hayes was awarded a Fulbright professional scholarship to develop her expertise in genome analysis at Penn State University, with the intention of establishing a cancer genome research program focusing on prostate cancer, at the newly established UNSW Lowy Cancer Research Centre.

 While at the CCIA, Hayes worked on the South African Genome Project with researchers from the University of New South Wales and Penn State University in the US to compile the genome sequences of southern Africans, including Archbishop Desmond Tutu.
 Until this research, most human genome sequences had been derived from people of European origin.
 Hayes and her collaborators revealed in 2010 that the genetic diversity among people in southern Africa is greater than among other populations worldwide.

-In 2010, Hayes joined the J. Craig Venter Institute in San Diego, California, USA, where she continued her research into human genetic diversity.
+In 2010, Hayes joined the J. Craig Venter Institute in San Diego, California, US, where she continued her research into human genetic diversity.
 That year she began leading a study sequencing DNA from a skeleton of an African hunter gatherer from around 315 BC found in St Helena Bay in South Africa.
 The DNA identified the skeleton as being from a man who was part of a previously unknown branch of the human family tree that diverged from the common lineage shared by all humans alive today.
 The study highlighted the significance of southern African archaeological remains in defining human origins and was published in the journal Genome Biology and Evolution in 2014.